Liway: Casting process

-In a Reddit AMA before the release of the film, Kip Oebanda said that he sought out de Castro for the role not knowing whether he would be lucky enough to get such a high-profile actress.
+In a Reddit AMA before the film's release, Kip Oebanda said that he sought out de Castro for the role, not knowing whether he would be lucky enough to get such a high-profile actress.
 Describing why he specifically thought de Castro was suited to the role, he remarked: " ...She has both the vulnerability and strength required by the character.
 Someone who is gentle and kind but is handed a very difficult lot in life, and found strength and hope.
 I wanted to have an empowered and empowering female character, which is what Commander Liway is in real life.
 And Glaiza manages that perfectly."

 Writing

-Director Kip Oebanda says that Liway took seven months to write, made more difficult because so much of the story was personal to him.
-In order to make sure the story was "more universal" and less specific to the perspective of just one person, he worked with co-writer Zig Dulay, who could be more detached from all the emotions Oebanda associated with the story.
+Director Kip Oebanda says that Liway took seven months to write, which made it more difficult because so much of the story was personal to him.
+To ensure the story was "more universal" and less specific to a single person's perspective, he worked with co-writer Zig Dulay, who could be more detached from all the emotions Oebanda associated with the story.

-Oebanda was aware that the events of the film would be perceived as politically sensitive, because the adult protagonists of the story were part of the New People's Army.
+Oebanda was aware that the film's events would be perceived as politically sensitive, because the adult protagonists in the story were part of the New People's Army.
 In an interview with CNN Philippines, he remarked: “Some of the people from the left are asking me, ‘Is this about the struggle?
 Is it about the NPA?’
 In parts it is, but that is a context of where this family came from more than it [is] the actual story...
 It's really just, how do you find and keep yourself resilient and hopeful even in a situation when you're in prison with your child?”

-In an interview with the Manila Bulletin he recounted that the response a Facebook post he shared in response to the 2016 burial of Ferdinand Marcos at the Philippines' Libingan ng mga Bayani (Cemetery of Heroes) helped convince him of the need to tell the story of his childhood: “I didn’t judge any political figure, I did not praise or insult anyone in politics, I didn’t pin the blame on anyone, I just said ‘these are the facts, this is what happened.’
+In an interview with the Manila Bulletin, he recounted that the response a Facebook post he shared in response to the 2016 burial of Ferdinand Marcos at the Philippines' Libingan ng mga Bayani (Cemetery of the Heroes) helped convince him of the need to tell the story of his childhood: “I didn’t judge any political figure, I did not praise or insult anyone in politics, I didn’t pin the blame on anyone, I just said ‘these are the facts, this is what happened.’
 It got massively shared, and what surprised me was, no one bashed me for it, I didn’t get trolled or hated, not even by those who do not necessarily agree with my political leanings.
 And so I thought maybe this is the way to start the discourse with people who don’t necessarily subscribe to your political views: Just give them facts, give them the stories of what really happened.
 Even some people who supported the regime were okay with it.
 They were willing to listen.”